 In 2018 I was nominated for and received the Emory University Eady Sophomore Service Award, awarded to only one Sophomore student each year, in large part due to my work in film, theatre, and the arts.
-As a graduating student at Emory, I was recently awarded the Marion Luther Brittain Award.
+When I graduated from Emory, I was awarded the Marion Luther Brittain Award.
 "Considered the highest honor presented to a student by Emory University... the Marion Luther Brittain Award is presented each year to two graduating students (one undergraduate and one graduate) from any academic division of the University who are considered to have performed the most 'significant, meritorious, and devoted service to Emory University.'"
-I will graduate Summa Cum Laude with a BA in English & Creative Writing and Media Studies in May 2020.
+I graduated Summa Cum Laude with a BA in English & Creative Writing and Media Studies in May 2020.

 I hope to one day write for comedic television with a focus on the representation of South Asian and Muslim communities in Western television.
 I have previously held positions at the Alliance Theatre as a Literary Intern, the Emory University Office of Undergraduate Admission as a Videography Intern, and the Shanti Bhavan Children's Project (a non-profit school for disadvantaged students in rural India) as the Onsite Media Volunteer and a Freelance Video Editor, and at Ideas United (a creative agency) as a Video Editor.